7eventy7/unraid-templates/README.md

 ## Requirements
 - All XML files must be in the `main` branch
 - 2FA Authentication must be enabled on this repository
-- Each template must include a valid support thread link
 - Templates must have appropriate categories set

 ## Support & Issues